GNAppWorks/seagullcentury-iOS_v2/README.md

 Ver.
 1.0.3
 * ~~Fix "Rest Stop" button from being turned off on route selection~~
-* Fix the front page size so user do not have to scroll down
 * ~~Set default buttons to "on" when loaded~~
  * ~~Need to move to [NSUserDefaults] to Singleton~~
+* ~~Fixed sizing issue for the "About" section~~
 * Notify user about the use of the app only when stopped
+* Fix the front page size so user do not have to scroll down